jtschuilenga/rpi-dnsmasq/README.md

 # rpi-dnsmasq
-DNSMASQ, DHCP and DNS server for Raspberry
+Docker file for DNSMASQ, DHCP and DNS server for Raspberry

 # dnsmasq